📊 The data:

-📊 The data: We polled local agents and found that the average real estate commission in Texas is 5.65%, which is higher than the national average of 5.45%.
+We surveyed local agents and found that the average real estate commission in Texas is 5.59%, which is higher than the national average of 5.37%.

-There are two real estate agents involved in a typical home sale:
+There are usually two real estate agents involved in the real estate transactions of a home sale:

-- The seller's agent (also called the listing agent), representing the home seller
+- The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home

 Based on our research, the average real estate commission paid in Texas for listing agents is 2.71% of the final home price and 2.88% for buyer's agents, for a total of 5.59%.

 Real estate commission calculator for Texas

 Use this commission calculator to estimate how much you'll pay in realtor fees when you sell your home in Texas.
 Enter an estimate of your home's sale price, and see how much you'll pay at different commission rates.

 When selling a home in Texas, the real estate agent commissions for both the seller's and buyer's agents are deducted from the final sale price.
 You don't have to pay these fees upfront.